 Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock and thus, affect the supply of agricultural commodities.
-Greater area of planted/harvested acreage and increased crop yields for some crops in recent years have contributed to increased supply, which exceeded demand.
-Also impacting yields are the growing conditions that are sensitive to weather conditions.
-Although not generally affected by weather, livestock and dairy prices are linked to crop prices as feed is a significant input cost to these producers.
+Actual production levels are sensitive to weather conditions that may impact production yields.
+Livestock and dairy profitability are influenced by crop prices as feed is a significant input to animal agriculture.

-Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
-Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population and economic growth.
+Global economic conditions, government actions (including tariffs, war, and response to disease) and weather volatility in key agricultural production regions can influence export and import flows of agricultural products between countries.
+U.S. exports and imports may periodically shift to reflect short-term disturbances to trade patterns and long-term trends in world population demographics.
 Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.
-The USDA net farm income forecast for 2022 assumes a higher level of crop production to offset lower prices.
-However, livestock cash receipts are forecasted to increase due to higher prices for most commodities in the livestock and dairy segments.

-The following table sets forth the commodity prices per bushel for certain crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2018 to December 31, 2021:
+The following table sets forth the commodity prices per bushel for certain crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2019 to December 31, 2022:

-Commodity 12/31/21 12/31/20 12/31/19 12/31/18
+Commodity 12/31/22 12/31/21 12/31/20 12/31/19

-Hogs \$56.50 \$49.10 \$47.30 \$43.40
+Hogs \$ 62.50 \$ 56.50 \$ 49.10 \$ 47.30

-Milk \$21.80 \$18.30 \$20.70 \$16.60
+Milk \$ 24.70 \$ 21.70 \$ 18.30 \$ 20.70

-Broilers \$0.74 \$0.44 \$0.45 \$0.51
+Broilers \$ 0.71 \$ 0.74 \$ 0.44 \$ 0.45

-Turkeys \$0.85 \$0.72 \$0.62 \$0.50
+Turkeys \$ 1.20 \$ 0.84 \$ 0.72 \$ 0.62

-Corn \$5.47 \$3.97 \$3.71 \$3.54
+Corn \$ 6.58 \$ 5.47 \$ 3.97 \$ 3.71

-Soybeans \$12.50 \$10.60 \$8.70 \$8.56
+Soybeans \$ 14.40 \$ 12.50 \$ 10.60 \$ 8.70

-Wheat \$8.58 \$5.46 \$4.64 \$5.28
+Wheat \$ 8.98 \$ 8.59 \$ 5.46 \$ 4.64

-Beef Cattle \$137.00 \$108.00 \$118.00 \$117.00
+Beef Cattle \$ 154.00 \$ 137.00 \$ 108.00 \$ 118.00

-Geographic and commodity diversification across the Association coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers helped to mitigate the impact in this period of challenging agricultural conditions.
-Although the outlook for agriculture has improved significantly since the second quarter of 2020, COVID-19 infection rates (including potential outbreaks in animal processing plants and new more virulent strains) along with weather (expanding severe or extreme drought), trade, rising input costs, labor issues, government policy and global agricultural product production levels may keep agricultural market volatility elevated for the next year.
-The Association's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2021.
-Off-farm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
-However, agricultural borrowers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.
+Geographic and commodity diversification across the District coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers help to mitigate the impact of challenging agricultural conditions.
+The District's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2022.
+Additionally, while the District benefits overall from diversification, individual District entities may have higher geographic, commodity, and borrower concentrations which may accentuate the negative impact on those entities' financial performance and credit quality.
+Nonfarm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
+However, agricultural borrowers who are more reliant on nonfarm income sources may be more adversely impacted by a weakened general economy.